eggebee6/BESSDigitalTwin/README.md

 The CSEES GitHub page is available at https://github.com/UWM-SEES

-Active development of this project should be compatible with MATLAB R2022a
+Active development of this project should take place on the `dev` branch and should be compatible with MATLAB R2022a

 A [wiki page](https://github.com/eggebee6/BESSDigitalTwin/wiki) is under construction to provide more information on this project.